nhsconnect/prm-practice-migration/guide/04-initial-data-production.md

 ## What to test

-The Target Supplier or Delivery partner (Such as a Commissioning Support Unit) should provide a complete list of data checking activities.
+The Target Supplier should provide a complete list of data checking activities.

 The majority of testing will be focused on the identified patient records matching the criteria supplied by the Target Supplier along with the random patients.

 Alongside checking the identified patient records, the practice will be asked to check and compare reports such as QOF reports and indicator points, cytology and immunisation target reports, capitation figures and remapping local codes.

-The data checking is a manual process; in most circumstances, the practice staff will complete the activity with the use of two monitors side-by-side, one displaying the existing system and the other displaying the test version of the new system.
+The data checking is a manual process; ideally, the practice staff will complete the activity with the use of two monitors side-by-side, one displaying the existing system and the other displaying the test version of the new system.
 Staff will cross-reference the two to check their consistency.

 ### Reporting issues with data {#reporting-issues-with-data}